Two Kids in bedroom

 • Consider a loft bed to free up floor space for play while still maintaining comfort while sleeping.

-Choosing appropriately sized furniture is essential—too bulky and it will overwhelm the space, too small and it may not be functional.
-Look for pieces that can grow with your child; many options come with adjustable features.
+Measure Room Size: Choosing appropriately sized furniture is essential—too bulky and it will overwhelm the space, too small and it may not be functional.
+So make sure to do your measurement.
+Measure your room and keep the size in mind when shopping for furniture.

 • Beds with built-in storage drawers.